 The task of developing an atmospheric dataset suitable for global ocean-ice climate models is fraught with uncertainty and ambiguity.
-As argued in Section 2 and practiced in Section 10, one use of ocean-ice models is to assist in evaluating these datasets.
+As argued in Section 2 and practiced in Section 10, one use of ocean-ice models, especially a diverse suite of models such as that presented in this paper, is to assist in evaluating these datasets.
 Hence, the datasets must undergo regular reevaluation and updates to reflect newly acquired data as well as feedback from the modelling community.
-In particular, a version of NYF more appropriate for sea-ice forcing is presently under development.
+Large and Yeager (2008) present an example of how this process works, where they updated the interannual version of the Large and Yeager (2004) dataset.
+A new version of the NYF, with enhanced emphasis on sea-ice forcing, is presently under development.